msoucy/bizleg-profile0/profile0.md

 ---

-- Is the subject of your profile a corporate entity?

-    Yes

-- What type?

-    Corporation Registerd in State of Delaware
+- GitHub is a Corporation Registered in the State of Delaware

-- When was it founded?

-    April 10th, 2008
+- GitHub was founded, April 10th, 2008

-- By whom?
+- GitHub's Founding Fathers:

     * Tom Preston-Werner